- Data di apertura

 Perché questa consultazione

-On this website, please see the findings document prepared by DG Energy, an overview presentation as well as the non-confidential individual submissions of stakeholders.
+On this website, please see the findings document prepared by DG Energy, as well the non-confidential individual submissions of stakeholders.

 Objective of the consultation